imtushaarr/imtushaarr/README.md

 <p align="center">
   <h2>Let's Connect and have a Chat!💬</h2>
-  <p>I'm Tushar Gupta - I'm a sofware Developer, designer, founder and undergraduate student at Chandigarh University.
+  <p>I'm Tushar Gupta - I'm a software Developer, designer, founder and undergraduate student at Chandigarh University.
 I'm always eager to learn new technologies and skills to improve   my craft.
 I am outgoing, dedicated, and open-minded.
 I get across to people and adjust to changes with ease.
 I believe that a person should work on developing their professional skills and learning new things all the time.
-Currently, I am looking for new career opportunities.</p>
+Currently, I am looking for new career opportunities.
 </p>
 <p align="center">
   <a href="https://tushar-gupta-portfolio.vercel.app">